Asymptomatic testing FAQs (for managers)

 What times are the test sites open and when does testing start?

 These may vary day to day, due to demand, and the most up to date information will be uploaded onto the booking portal.
-This will be supplied once you register your interest.

 Do the employees have to wait for the result before coming into work?